Professor Martin Thomas

 - French international politics since 1919

-From September 2012 I shall be working with my colleague Professor Richard Toye on a further Leverhulme Trust research project on 'The Rhetoric of Empire: Managing Imperial Conflict between Britain and France'.
+Since September 2012 I have been working with my colleague Professor Richard Toye on a further Leverhulme Trust research project on 'The Rhetoric of Empire: Managing Imperial Conflict between Britain and France'.
 Conducted over three years and hosted by Exeter's Centre for the Study of War, State and Society, the aims of the project research are:

 - to compare the behaviour of British and French political elites by examining the language and rhetorical devices they employed during highpoints of imperial tension;